zendesksc/sales-dashboards/README.md

 $ docker-compose exec web rails db:setup
 ```

 Anytime you need to run commands on the container, you will need to prefix it with `$ docker-compose exec web`.
-For example to create a model, the command would be `docker-compose exec web rails generate model ModelName title:string`.
+For example to create a model, the command would be `$ docker-compose exec web rails generate model ModelName title:string`.

 The app will be running on `http://localhost:3000`.